hidex-oy/beaglebone_setup_scripts/README.md

 ```

 After that script is finished (assuming everything went ok), you should reboot once manually, so that the custom Hidex kernel is used (not that it matters for anything else yet, but the script deletes the modules for the default kernel):

+Note that you probably want to unplug the network cable now (and before any time the BeagleBone is rebooted), as it seems like the USB network connection doesn't come up if the network cable is plugged in.
+Of course you could then also just use that wired network connection to ssh in (if you know the IP) instead of the USB connection at `192.168.7.2`.
+If you want to use the wired connection, then you probably want to first log in once via the USB connection, so that you can use `ip addr` to find out the IP address for that network interface.

 ```bash
 sudo /sbin/reboot
 ```

-After that you basically want to install all the rest of the packages, such as the Hidex Control Platform version you want to use and any plugins and device config/script packages etc.
+After that reboot you basically want to install all the rest of the packages, such as the Hidex Control Platform version you want to use and any plugins and device config/script packages etc.

 Once everything is installed, enable the "staged boot setup scripts" by running the script `/usr/local/bin/beaglebone_enable_staged_boot_scripts.sh`:
 ```bash